jueet/price-tracker/README.md

 - Scrapes book prices and titles from Buscalibre México URLs
 - Stores price history in JSON format
-- Runs automatically every 12 hours via GitHub Actions
+- Runs automatically every 8 hours via GitHub Actions
-- Dockerized for easy deployment
+- Dockerized for easy deployment (and testing in MacOS)
 - Handles multiple URLs from a text file

 ## Setup